 Abstract.
-The measured elliptic flow (v_2) of identified particles as a function of p_T and centrality at RHIC suggests the created medium in Au+Au collisions achieves early local thermal equilibrium that is followed by hydrodynamic expansion.
-These measurements of identified particle v_2 have been limited, however, to a narrow region about mid-rapidity.
-Charged-hadron v_2 measurements show a significant reduction at forward pseudorapidities.
-It is not known if this η dependence is a general feature of elliptic flow or reflects other changes in the particle spectra in going from midrapidity to foward rapidities.
-The BRAHMS experiment provides unique capabilities to measure v_2 at foward rapidities.
-From Run 4 Au+Au collision at $\sqrt{s{NN}} = 200$ GeV, elliptic flow is studied over a wide rapidity range using the BRAHMS spectrometers, which cover $0 < \eta < 3.4$.
-The BRAHMS multiplicity array is used to determine the v_2 event plane for the identified particle elliptic flow and to measure the p_T -integrated flow for charged hadrons.
+The measured elliptic flow (v2) of identified particles as a function of p_T and centrality at RHIC suggests the created medium in Au+Au collisions achieves early local thermal equilibrium that is followed by hydrodynamic expansion.
+It is not known if the η dependence on v2 [1, 2] is a general feature of elliptic flow or reflects other changes in the particle spectra in going from midrapidity to foward rapidities.
+The BRAHMS experiment provides a unique capability compared to the other RHIC experiments to measure v2 for identified particles over a wide rapidity range.
+From Run 4 Au+Au collision at $\sqrt{s{NN}} = 200$ GeV, identified elliptic flow is studied using the BRAHMS spectrometers, which cover $0 < \eta < 3.4$.
+The BRAHMS multiplicity array is used to determine the v2 event plane for the identified particle elliptic flow and to measure the p_T-integrated flow for charged hadrons.

-Keywords: RHIC, Elliptic Flow, BRAHMS

-PACS: 25.75.-q, 25.75.Ld
+Keywords: RHIC, Elliptic Flow, BRAHMS PACS: 25.75.-q, 25.75.Ld

-The Relativisitic Heavy-Ion Collider has produced Au-Au collisions at $\sqrt{s{NN}}$ = 200GeV in order to create a novel state of matter, the quark-gluon plasma (QGP), in which quarks and gluons are no longer confined [1].
-Hydrodynamical models that assume the formation of a QGP have been used to model the behavior of the created medium [2].
+The Relativisitic Heavy-Ion Collider has produced Au-Au collisions at $\sqrt{s{NN}}$ = 200GeV in order to create a novel state of matter, the quark-gluon plasma (QGP), in which quarks and gluons are no longer confined [3].
+Hydrodynamical models that assume the formation of a QGP have been used to model the behavior of the created medium [4].
 The data presented by the STAR, Phobos, and PHENIX collaborations in ref.
-[3, 4, 5] show strong evidence that the created medium behaves as a fluid.
+[1, 2, 5] show strong evidence that the created medium behaves as a fluid.
 These studies have been limited, however, to the mid-rapidity region of the collision.

 BRAHMS studies elliptic flow as a function of the longitudinal expansion of the created medium.
-The STAR and Phobos collaborations have shown that the p_T -integrated elliptic flow is monotonically dependent on pseudorapidity [3, 4].
-Phobos reports on a "limiting framentation" behavior [6], showing a universal dependence of elliptic flow on η " (= η - y{beam}) as η " goes to zero for various collision energies.
+The STAR and Phobos collaborations have shown that the p_T -integrated elliptic flow is monotonically dependent on pseudorapidity [1, 2].
+Phobos reports on a "limiting framentation" behavior [6], showing a universal dependence of elliptic flow on η' (= $\eta - y{beam}$) as η' goes to zero for various collision energies.
 We seek to better understand this behavior by studying its rapidity and transverse-momentum dependence.

 Elliptic flow is directly influenced by the initial state of the system but is also affected by final state dynamics.
-The p_T -integrated elliptic flow shows a centrality dependence that is attributed to the inital collision geometry.
+The p_T -integrated elliptic flow shows a centrality dependence that is attributed to the initial collision geometry.
 The mid-rapidity elliptic flow dependence on p_T has a number of signals suggesting an interplay between final and initial state effects.
-The elliptic flow for charged-hadrons shows a strong dependence on p_T , and initial state hydrodynamical models are in good agreement with the measurement up to about 1.5 GeV/c [4, 5].
+The elliptic flow for charged-hadrons shows a strong dependence on p_T , and initial state hydrodynamical models are in good agreement with the measurement up to about 1.5 GeV/c [2, 5].
 At this point, the signal seems to saturate for the higher p_T particles.
-The elliptic flow at intermediate p_T is found to scale with the number of constituent quarks, p_T 0 vs. p_T 1 has a universal dependence), which is consistent with a final state effect of quark coalescence [7].
-This dependence holds well for baryons and kaons for p_T 1 > 0.75 GeV/c, as shown in ref.
-[4, 5], but the pions behave somewhat differently.
-The deviation seen for pions could be due to resonance decays or the differences between the pion mass and the constituent quark masses.
+The elliptic flow at intermediate p_T is found to scale with the number of constituent quarks, n, (i.e. $v_2/n vs. p_T/n$ has a universal dependence), which is consistent with a final state effect of quark coalescence [7].
+This dependence holds well for baryons and kaons for $p_T/n > 0.75$ GeV/c, as shown in ref.
+[2, 5], but the pions behave somewhat differently.
+The deviation seen for pions could be due to resonance decays or the difference in mass between the pion and the constituent quarks.